Breakthrough Innovation Challenge

 Students from Advanced PRME Schools are invited to connect with the participating companies and challenge or support their company teams with an innovative set of ideas and solutions to their company-specific sustainability challenges.

-The best student teams will be invited to participate in the UN Global Compact Leaders Summit 2017 and present their solutions on 21 September at the United Nations in New York City.
+The best student teams will be invited to participate in the UN Global Compact Leaders Summit 2017 and present their solutions on 21 September in New York City.

 - Provide company teams with an additional source of ideas to support development of solutions to the company-defined challenges